By LIBBY CUDMORE • Special to www.AllOTSEGO.com

 They still stop to see their fellow veterans at other Legions along the route, but pledge to abstain from buying alcohol at the bar.

 In addition to promoting safety, Chase also wanted to raise awareness of drug and alcohol abuse among veterans, as well as the drinking culture among bikers.
+If you’d like to take part in a ride like this, you may want to invest in some motorcycle ear plugs that will make the ride less harmful for your ears and generally safer.
+Riding loud bikes without ear plugs can often cause severe damage to a rider’s hearing.

 “We’re working with LEAF Inc. to write educational materials about dry runs,” he said.
 “We want to change that perception about bikers.”